trteodor/TimeControlSystemWithMiFareCards/README.md

 Here i test HTTPd protocol.
 On my site i driving LEDs and Viewing actual time in microcontroller downloaded from SNTP.
 I also Control Worker time with RC522

+It is the most advanced application I have created so far.
+During programming, I used structures, queues, and many new things that I used for the first time.
+I am a bit satisfied with the quality of the code created.

 Video Demo:
 https://youtu.be/aZ1AEwbcjIA